 AHSI will assist you to meet course progress requirements by monitoring your progress and providing you with the relevant support at an early stage.
-We can provide you with a range of support from extra time to complete tasks or a reduced study load to study skills programs.
+We can provide you with a range of support from extra time to complete tasks or recommendations for English courses.
 If after providing you with this support, you do not meet course progress requirements, you will be issued with a first warning letter stating that your course progress is unsatisfactory and inviting you to a meeting to discuss further support.
-Following the provision of this support, if your progress is still unsatisfactory, you will be sent a second warning letter and again inviting you to a meeting to discuss why you are not still not meeting satisfactory course progress requirements and to discuss new or revised support arrangements.
+Following the provision of this support, if your progress is still unsatisfactory, you will be sent a second warning letter and again inviting you to a meeting to discuss why you are still not meeting satisfactory course progress requirements and to discuss new or revised support arrangements.

-Where you continue not to meet course progress requirements in two consecutive study periods, you will be reported to DHA for not meeting course progress requirements.
+Where you continue to not meet course progress requirements in two consecutive study periods, you will be reported to DHA for not meeting course progress requirements.
 DHA will make the final decision on whether your visa will be cancelled because of your unsatisfactory course progress.